-Research Master students are required to defend their research paper after completion.
-The defence is not a requirement for students in the MSc in Health Sciences programme (70 EC) and the Postgraduate Programme.
+Note that the defence is not a requirement for students in the MSc in Health Sciences programme (70 EC).

-3.3.5 Research paper
+3.3.4 Research paper

 The research project has to culminate in (a draft version of) one or two research paper(s), including all required elements for publication in an international Englishlanguage peer-reviewed scientific journal with an impact factor and a good reputation in its field.
 You need to be listed as the sole author of this/these paper(s), with acknowledgement of your supervisor(s).
-When preparing your paper you should use a consistent reference style, such as AMA or Vancouver style: discuss with your supervisor what style of reference is most commonly used in the peer reviewed journal you plan to submit your paper to.
+Feedback from your supervisor and others is of course allowed (and encouraged!).